stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/built-in-datasets.md

 Converting the raw examples into `Example` objects allows the Dataset class to process them in a standardized way later.
 For example, the collate method, which is used by the PyTorch DataLoader, expects each item to be an `Example`.

-So in summary, the `Dataset` class handles all the necessary data processing and provides a simple API to access the different splits.
-The actual dataset classes like HotpotQA only need to define how to load the raw data.
+To summarize, the `Dataset` class handles all the necessary data processing and provides a simple API to access the different splits.
+This differentiates from the dataset classes like HotpotQA which require only definitions on how to load the raw data.